simulot/immich-go/readme.md

 `-partner-album "partner's album"` import assets from partner into given album.<br>

 Read [here](docs/google-takeout.md) to understand how Google Photos takeout isn't easy to handle.

+### Burst detection
+Currently the bursts following this schema are detected:
+- xxxxx_BURSTnnn.*
+- xxxxx_BURSTnnn_COVER.*
+- xxxxx.RAW-01.COVER.jpg and xxxxx.RAW-02.ORIGINAL.dng
+- xxxxx.RAW-01.MP.COVER.jpg and xxxxx.RAW-02.ORIGINAL.dng

+All images must be taken during the same minute.
+The COVER image will be the parent image of the stack

+### couple jpg/raw detection
+Both images should been taken in the same minute.
+The JPG image will be the cover.

+Please open an issue to cover more possibilities.

 ### Example Usage: uploading a Google photos takeout archive